BrightSky-OSSDO/McVersionManager/README.md

 You can build McVersionManager using PyInstaller:

 1. Download this repository to your computer.
-2. Install PyQt5 using this command: `pip install PyQt5`
+2. If you haven't already, install PyQt5 using this command: `pip install PyQt5`
 3. Open Windows Command Prompt and navigate to the root of the repository.
 4. Create the executable by running this command: `pyinstaller --onefile --windowed source\McVersionManager.py`
 5. It should create and place `McVersionManager.exe` in the `dist` folder.
 I honestly don't know why it's called "dist", I guess the developers of PyInstaller are just weird.

-Alternatively, you can download a premade executable from the Releases page.
+Alternatively, you can just download a premade executable from the Releases page.

 # License
 McVersionManager is released under the MIT license.